-For VPPT, we compared monthly ridership recorded for the entire year.
+For VPPT, we selected all 12 months of vanpool participation logs for the year.
 We ensured the mathematical accuracy of PMT for each of those months and observed that all required data was recorded in the accumulation worksheet designed to perform the PMT calculation.
 No exceptions were found as a result of this procedure.